 The council is keen to provide opportunities for people to have a say in its decision making.
 One way you can get involved is by participating in a public meetings.

-If you are interested in speaking at a meeting, the key points to note are:
+If you are interested in speaking at a meeting please note that you:

-- You must be resident in, or a registered local government elector for Suffolk
+- must be a resident in, or a registered local government elector, for Suffolk

-The way in which public participation takes place and the deadline for applying to speak vary according to the type of meeting.
-For full details choose one of the following:
+The way in which the public can participate, and the deadline to apply, varies according to different types of meeting.

 - Council and Cabinet

 - Audit Committee, Health Scrutiny Committee, Education and Children's Services Scrutiny Committee, Pension Fund Committee, Scrutiny Committee and Suffolk Flood Risk Joint Scrutiny Sub-Committee

 - Development Control Committee and Rights of Way Committee